huajinw/huajinw.github.io/_pages/2_experience.md

 **Postdoctoral Fellow**, Department of Molecular Structure and Function, The Hospital for Sick Children, Toronto, Canada (2010)

-**Graduate Researcher**, Department of Cell Biology, University of Alberta Edmonton, Canada (2004 -- 2009)
+**Graduate Researcher**, Department of Cell Biology, University of Alberta, Edmonton, Canada (2004 -- 2009)